NigarAbdullayeva1/holbertonschool-simple_shell/README.md

 *	No more than 5 functions per file
 *	All your header files should be include guarded
 *	Use system calls only when you need to (why?)

+## Compilation

+Your code will be compiled this way:

+$ gcc -Wall -Werror -Wextra -pedantic -std=gnu89 *.c -o hsh